-The Office of the Dean for Diversity and Student Engagement partners with the Office of Student Affairs to provide optimal care and servie to Wesleyan students.
+The Office of the Dean for Equity and Inclusion partners with the Offices of Student Affairs and Academic Affairs to provide optimal care and service to Wesleyan students.

-Department of Student Affairs includes: Offices of the Class Deans, Student Academic Resources Network (SARN), Dean of Students, Office of Residential Life, Office of Disability Serives, Office of Public Safety, Health Serices, Office of Counseling and Psychological Services, Usdan Unitery Center, Office of Religious and Spirituual Life, and Student Activities and Leadership Development
+Department of Student Affairs includes: Offices of the Class Deans, Student Academic Resources Network (SARN), Dean of Students, Office of Residential Life, Office of Disability Services, Office of Public Safety, Health Services, Office of Counseling and Psychological Services, Usdan University Center, Office of Religious and Spiritual Life, and Student Activities and Leadership Development

 The Dwight Greene Internships:

 Established in 2003 to honor the life and work of Dwight L. Greene ’70, Esq. who was a dedicated diversity advocate and community builder, educator, attorney, mentor, colleague, and friend.